pingcap/docs-tidb-operator/en/deploy-tidb-cluster-across-multiple-kubernetes.md

 ### Step 4.
 Deploy a new TidbCluster to join the TiDB cluster

-Wait for the initial cluster to complete the deployment, and then deploy the new TidbCluster to join the TiDB cluster.
-In the actual situation, you can create a new TidbCluster to join any existing TidbCluster in multiple clusters.
+After the initial cluster completes the deployment, you can deploy the new TidbCluster to join the TiDB cluster.
+You can create a new TidbCluster to join any existing TidbCluster.

 {{< copyable "shell-regular" >}}